CAGE Questionnaire Calculator

 - AUDIT Alcohol Screen - a WHO developed, 10-item test, sensitive to the early detection of alcohol misuse.

 - Audit-C - a modified, shortened version of the regular AUDIT.
 Contains only three questions (and one determine your sex).
+You can fill it in the AUDIT-Ccalculator.

 - CRAFFT (short for Car, Relax, Alone, Forget, Friends, Trouble) - a screening tool intended not only for alcohol abuse but also for other substance abuse, intended for adolescents.